asyncapi/generator/docs/installation-guide.md

 npm install -g @asyncapi/generator@{version}
 ```
 > :bulb: **Remember:**
 > Each [community developed template](https://github.com/search?q=topic%3Aasyncapi+topic%3Agenerator+topic%3Atemplate) is dependent on a certain version of the generator for it to work correctly.
-So before you install the generator CLI, check the templates' `package.json` for the version of the Generator CLI your template is compatible with.
+Before you install the generator CLI, check the templates' `package.json` for the version of the Generator CLI your template is compatible with.
 To learn more about the generator version and how it correlates to the template you use check the [versioning docs](versioning.md).

 ### Update Generator CLI
 There are several reasons why you might want to update your generator version: